 - You are in Vegas and want to explore nature areas outside that city.

 - Are tight on time.
 We rented a car, did this hike early in the morning and returned in the afternoon.

 - Aren’t really interested in crazy hikes, but just want something that is scenic and short (this one is about 3 miles long).

-Everything about Mary Jane Falls in Mt.
-Charleston explained (before you go):
+Information about Mt.
+Charleston and Mary Jane Falls (before you go):

 This location is about an hour drive west from Las Vegas and when I say it is near Vegas, we’re talking about an hour drive along a beautiful scenic road.
 And if you are into scenic roads, I’ve got 11 more to show you here.